nicholasdille/container-slides/160_gitlab_ci/070_schedules/exercise.md

 ## Bonus task: Start a schedule manually

 Run the previously created schedule manually by clicking the play button :fontawesome-solid-play:.
-This come in handy if you need to run a pipeline with pre-configured variables.
+This comes in handy if you need to run a pipeline with pre-configured variables.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.